Protein:

 Method: Smoker

 Jump to RecipeKalua pork is the centerpiece of any good Hawaiian luau.
-Typically, this Hawaiian pulled pork is a result of slow roasting a whole hog for hours in an underground cooking pit called an imu.
-The hog is wrapped in layers of cloth, banana and ti leaves and lowered unto the imu with hot stones and coals.
+Typically, this Hawaiian pulled pork is a result of slow roasting a whole hog for hours in an underground oven called an imu.
+The whole pig is wrapped in layers of cloth, banana and ti leaves and lowered unto the underground pit with hot stones and coals.
 It is then buried and allowed to steam for hours resulting in a perfectly tender and juicy Hawaiian pork that is so tender you can shred it with your fingers.

-Fortunately, you do not need to travel halfway across the Pacific Ocean to replicate this Polynesian pork recipe at home.
+Fortunately, you do not need to travel halfway across the Pacific Ocean to replicate this traditional Hawaiian kalua pig recipe at home.
 Our Kalua Style Pork is made at home on your BBQ grill or smoker and is a super simple recipe to make.
+This smoked kalua pork recipe provides a much more authentic flavor to the traditional Hawaiian recipe that recipes that take short cuts like using a crock pot, instant pot, or worst yet, using liquid smoke.

 Making the Kalua Style Pork at home